 More than 3,000 killed by high temperatures recorded this summer

-More than 3,000 killed by high temperatures recorded this summer in

 The heat-related deaths were recorded in England and Wales